Dee-McG/Motorbike-Event-Finder/README.md

 Implementation:

 A navigation menu will be displayed on all webpages.
 This will redirect users to the approriate page when clicked.
-On mobile devices, the menu will be collapsable to make efficient use of space on smaller screen sizes.
+On smaller devices, the menu will collapse into a hamburger menu to make efficient use to screen space.
+When clicked, the menu will expand out from the right side of the screen displaying all nav items.

-The following main pages will be implemented:
+The following navigation items will be implemented:

-* Home page - index.html
+* Home - index.html
-* Sign Up Page - register.html
+* Sign Up - register.html
-* Sign In Page - login.html
+* Sign In - login.html
-* Logout Page - logout.html
-* Member Profile Page - profile.html
+* Profile - profile.html
-    * Edit Event Page ( Edit button accessible from users profile ) - edit-event.html
-    * Delete Event Page ( Delete Button accessible from users profile ) - delete-event.html
-* Events Page - events.html
+* Events - events.html
-* Create Event Page - create-event.html
+* Create Event - create-event.html
-* Contact Us Page - contact.html
+* Contact - contact.html
+* Sign Out - (redirects to home page)

 User Story:
 > As a user, I want the website to be responsive so that I can clearly view the webpages from my mobile,